rust-num/num-traits/README.md

 and `f64` also require `std` or `libm`, as do implementations of signed and floating- point exponents in `Pow`.

-Implementations for `i128` and `u128` are only available with Rust 1.26 and later.
-The build script automatically detects this, but you can make it mandatory by enabling the `i128` crate feature.

 ## Releases

 Release notes are available in [RELEASES.md](RELEASES.md).